IRATI/demonstrator/README.md

 When using the tool in buildroot (default) mode, things are straightforward.

-Once you have run up.sh, you can access VM $K using
+Once you have run up.sh, you can access the node named "XYZ" using

-    $ ./access.sh $K
+    $ ./access.sh XYZ

-where $K is a positive integer which identifies the VM.
+Each node runs in a minimal VM environment, which is an RAM filesystem (initramfs) created using the buildroot framework (https://buildroot.org/).

-Each VMs runs in a minimal environment, which is an RAM filesystem (initramfs) created using the buildroot framework (https://buildroot.org/).
-All the IRATI software and its dependencies (except for the kernel image) are packed in about 30 MB.
+All the IRATI software and its dependencies (except for the kernel image) are packed into about 30 MB.

 A snapshot of both the kernel image and the file system the are available in the buildroot directory of this repository.